infoguru19/shell-Scripting/2. if_statement/README.md

 -s FILE: True if file is exit and not a empty
 -x FILE: True if file is executable by you
 -w FILE: True if file is writable by you

+-z STRING: True if string is Empty
+-n STRING: True if string is NOT Empty STRING1=STRING2: True if strings are SAME STRING1!=STRING2: True if strings are NOT SAME